uvokin33/Test-Server/README.md

 * Search books by keyword from description
 * Users registration and authorization
 * Authorizated users can leave feedback for the book(text, rating)
-* Get all feedbacks for book
+* Get all feedbacks for the book
-* Get paged list of the books
+* Get paged list of books
-* Get paged list of the feedbaks for book
+* Get paged list of the feedbaks for the book

 ## Instalation ##